A helpful guide for the musical direction of Adam Gwon’s Ordinary Days compiled by Philip Eames.

 b.139: Cut-off piano chord after ‘Jason.’

 24. Beautiful (Warren/Deb)

-Harking back to the Underture material, Beautiful provides a less emotionally turbulent, more optimistic conclusion to Ordinary Days.
+Harking back to the Underture material, Beautiful provides a less emotionally turbulent, more bucolic conclusion to Ordinary Days.
 It concludes Warren’s opening arc as someone who (unaware of his impact on Claire and Jason) has made a positive perspective impact on someone.
 Meanwhile, Deb has begun to let her cynicism fade and learnt to see beauty in the world again.

 The piano part is light and simple, but can use a bit more energy from b.41.

-b.1-4: A repeat here is likely needed, to transition better from I’ll be Here, and likely give Warren more time to see and appreciate the painting.
+b.1-4: A repeat here is likely needed, to better transition from I’ll be Here, and give Warren more time to see and appreciate the painting.

 b.9: Deb needs to give a clear visual cue here.
 Similarly in b.66.